CumulusNetworks/docs/content/cumulus-linux-42/Layer-3/Border-Gateway-Protocol-BGP/Basic-BGP-Configuration.md

 weight: 812
 toc: 3
 ---
-This section describes how to configure BGP using either BGP *numbered* or BGP *unnumbered*.
+This section describes how to configure BGP using either BGP numbered or {{<link title="Border Gateway Protocol - BGP#bgp-unnumbered" text="BGP unnumbered">}}.
 With BGP *unnumbered*, you can set up BGP peering between your Cumulus Linux switches and exchange IPv4 prefixes without having to configure an IPv4 address on each switch.

 {{%notice note%}}
 BGP *unnumbered* simplifies configuration and is recommended for data center deployments.